yankailab/OpenKAI/docs/3D/WebViewer3D.md

 ./build-web/OpenKAI jsonCfg/WebViewer3D.json
 ```

-This enables `WITH_3D` and requires Boost headers version 1.70 or later in addition
+This enables `WITH_UNIVERSE` and requires Boost headers version 1.70 or later in addition
 to OpenKAI's normal build dependencies.
 Beast and Asio are compiled from headers;
 no Boost runtime library, wsServer, Open3D, ImGui, or desktop GL backend is needed
 for streaming.
 The current sample uses `_Scepter` camera geometry and octree